OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 This document is subject to the [Kantara IPR Policy - Option Patent & Copyright: Reciprocal Royalty Free with Opt-Out to Reasonable and Non-discriminatory (RAND)](https://kantarainitiative.org/confluence/download/attachments/2293776/Kantara%20Initiative%20IPR%20Policies%20_V1.1_.pdf?version=1&modificationDate=1244488630000&api=v2)[HTML version](https://kantarainitiative.org/confluence/pages/viewpage.action?pageId=41025689)

-## 1. Introduction
+## 1. Objective
-The Minimum Viable Consent Receipt (MVCR) is a specification for describing common requirements for consent in and across jurisdictions for a variety of consent contexts, starting with Open Consent.
+The Minimum Viable Consent Receipt (MVCR) is a specification to provide the minimum viable fields for a consent record to be independantly usable for managing information sharing.

 ### 1.2 Scope
 This Minimum Viable Consent Receipt specification has the scope of specifying a receipt for recording the provision of consent.
-This scope includes how a consent record is provided, how to present the record fields, the timing of the record, the format and order of fields, linking fields to external information.
+This scope includes how a consent record is provided, how to present the record fields, the timing of the record, the format and order of fields, linking fields to external information, as well as the provisioning of the receipt at the point in time when the consent is provided.

-### 1.3 Scope definition
-The term 'minimum' in the MVCR refers to the least amount of information to make a consent receipt viable for a number of different context that is defined by the Data Controller (or grantor).
-From the minimum open consent record with the least amount of fields possible for the record to be independently usable by both parties, for a consent record for non explicit consent, for an explicit machine readable consent receipt, to an explicit machine readable consent with explicitly specifying sharing of consent.
 Viable, in this scope, means a record of consent that can be retained and used separately by both issuer (grantor) and recipient (grantee) as proof of consent.

- ** omit? ** The consent receipt (SHOULD/MUST) in all contexts involve the minimal set of notice requirements for the company or organization issuing the receipt to provide proof of consent. **
+Open
+### 1.3 Scope: modes of consent

+The term 'minimum' in the MVCR refers to the least amount of information to make an  open, compliant, and explicit consent record  viable for a number of different contexts, defined by the Data Controller (or grantor).
+From the minimum viable open consent record with the least amount of fields possible and extended to the maximum viable consent receipt  for the record to be independently usable by both parties, to be open compliant and explict for personal. informaton sharing.  consent record for non explicit consent, for an explicit machine readable consent receipt, to an explicit machine readable consent with explicitly specifying sharing of consent.
+Explicit consent are the fields in the consent receipt that can be mapped with this specification to explict regulation,  principles, standards, and best practicesa and extended  referenced.
+ISO Privacy Framework, and best practices  .  as to warrant the use of the consent receipt as a specification standard.

-The receipt has two modes explicit consent or non-explicit consent specified with a yes/no flag, for numerous reasons.
-The primary reason of these modes is to facilitate high level of interoperability/extensibility with various; a) consent contexts across different mediums, b) simple legacy consent requirements to complex privacy compliance requirements, c) for adoption with or without legal liability,  d) so that the receipt is a consent record that is machine readable. e) Explicit consent is defined by regulation and up for little or no interpretation.
+The receipt has two modes which further defines the scope: explicit consent mode or non-explicit consent mode, both are specified with a yes/no flag.
+The modes of consent are to facilate high level of interoperability/extensibility with; a) various consent contexts across different mediums, b) simple legacy consent requirements to complex privacy compliance requirements, c) for adoption with or without legal liability,

 * Yes, indicating the receipt shows compliance and conformance for explicit consent.
 * No, indicating the receipt has demonstrated conformance with the MVCR and demonstrates, but is a limited to, conformance and makes no legal compliance claims.